 This boutique hotel is an absolute gem in Mexico City Centre, across the park from the Palacio de Bellas Artes.
 There are some bars and restaurants downstairs in the same building so you don’t need to go far in the evening to grab a bite to eat, and a fabulous Mezcal Bar too where you can buy bottles to take home (or drink yourself!).
 The rooms here are very comfortable, and the service is excellent.
 The outdoor roof terrace is also a lovely place to chill out in one of the hammocks.

-Or check the options on Airbnb.
-If you have never used Airbnb before, use this link to sign up & get up to $40 credit to use on your first trip!
+If you have never used Airbnb before, use this link to sign up & get up to $46 credit to use on your first trip!
 Read more about the Airbnb first time discount code or click HERE for your Airbnb coupon.

 Areas to Avoid in Mexico City